Trump is using campaign-style name-calling on Congress

 The exchange comes as the new Republican Congress queues up other proposed policy changes on taxes, regulations and more.
 Democrats are the potential obstacles, with Schumer, a New Yorker who has known Trump for years, their Senate leader.

+Trump is not the first candidate and won’t be the first president to bestow other names on people.
+George W. Bush, for example, nicknamed people he knew from the campaign trail and elsewhere — from White House staff to foreign leaders to journalists.

-Trump’s taunts are his signature technique for speaking the way some Americans outside Washington speak, especially about widely distrusted politicians.
+But Trump’s name-calling is much shorter on affection.
+His taunts are his calculated, signature technique for speaking the way some Americans outside Washington speak, especially about widely distrusted politicians.
 But it’s not clear the approach that helped drive his campaign success will work in the new-to-him legislative arena after he becomes the nation’s 45th president on Jan.
 20. “This is not a time for calling names,” Schumer told reporters Thursday.

 Alliances in the finicky Congress can be fleeting even in collegial circumstances.
 And campaigning and governing involve different skills.
 In Congress, opponents — or “enemies,” as Trump has tweeted — don’t just drop out of contention for an office.
 They represent constituents and tend to stick around until at least the next election — the 2018 midterms this case.

 Republicans now hold a 52-48 advantage in the 100-member Senate, but Democrats retain a somewhat limited power to hold up the chamber’s business by filibuster.
-Twenty-three Senate Democrats are up for re-election in states that Trump won — meaning some of them could break ranks with their party on some issues.
+Ten Senate Democrats are up for re-election in states that Trump won — meaning some of them could break ranks with their party on some issues.
 Trump may need them, given that he’s not aligned with fellow Republicans on every issue.

 To be sure, Trump has shown an uncanny precision for branding his campaign opponents and eventually vanquishing them.